 "May 31, 2013 -- More than 2 million Americans have an abnormal heart rhythm known as atrial fibrillation, raising their risk of blood clots leading to stroke.
 For many years, the blood thinner Coumadin (warfarin) was the only game in town to help"...

 (dabigatran etexilate mesylate) Capsules

-Discontinuing PRADAXA places patients at an increased risk of thrombotic events.
-If anticoagulation with PRADAXA must be discontinued for a reason other than pathological bleeding, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].
+Premature discontinuation of any oral anticoagulant, including PRADAXA, increases the risk of thrombotic events.
+If anticoagulation with PRADAXA isdiscontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 The chemical name for dabigatran etexilate mesylate, a direct thrombin inhibitor, is β-Alanine, N-[[2-[[[4-[[[(hexyloxy)carbonyl]amino]iminomethyl] phenyl]amino]methyl]-1-methyl-1H-benzimidazol-5-yl]carbonyl]-N-2-pyridinyl-,ethyl ester, methanesulfonate.
 The empirical formula is C34H41N7O5 • CH4O3S and the molecular weight is 723.86 (mesylate salt), 627.75 (free base).
 The structural formula is:

 Dabigatran etexilate mesylate is a yellow-white to yellow powder.
 A saturated solution in pure water has a solubility of 1.8 mg/mL.
 It is freely soluble in methanol, slightly soluble in ethanol, and sparingly soluble in isopropanol.